-Welcome to Mechanical Engineering – The Citadel’s newest engineering program!
+Welcome to Mechanical Engineering – The Citadel’s Newest Egineering Department!

 We will be offering Mechanical Engineering courses to freshman, sophomore, junior, and senior students in the 2015-1016 academic year.
-Freshmen will take Introduction to Mechanical Engineering to our incoming freshmen cadets in the fall 2014 as they begin their four year Mechanical Engineering program, and sophomore cadets will take Statics and Circuits.
-For juniors, we will have cadet and veteran students during the day and full-time evening students transferring from Trident Technical College in summer 2014 (2+2 programs), who will take Measurements and Instrumentation and prepare for fall courses in Thermo-Fluids, Computer Aided Design, and Engineering Materials.
+Freshmen will take Introduction to Mechanical Engineering in the fall 2015 as they begin their four year Mechanical Engineering program, and sophomore cadets will take Statics and Circuits.
+For juniors, we will have cadet and veteran students during the day and full-time evening students transferring from Trident Technical College in the summer 2015 (2+2 programs).
+They will take Computer Aided Design, and prepare for fall courses in Thermo-Fluids, Measurements and Instrumentation, and Engineering Materials.
 Our senior evening students will take Heat Transfer, Mechatronics, and begin their senior design projects.
-The full-time evening Mechanical Engineering program will mirror current full-time evening 2+2 programs in Civil and Electrical Engineering.
+The full-time evening Mechanical Engineering program mirrors current full-time evening 2+2 programs in Civil and Electrical Engineering.
 We have been ordering new lab equipment to supplement our classroom instruction and provide some “hands-on” learning.
 We will continue to procure equipment as our enrollment grows.
-Additionally, we are hiring two more faculty joined us last year, and we anticipate adding another faculty member during the next academic year.
+Additionally, two more faculty joined us last year, and we anticipate adding another faculty member during the next academic year.

-I invite you to learn more about us through the rest of the program website to see in greater detail the exciting activities associated with Citadel Engineering.
-If you are interested in attending The Citadel as a cadet or entering our evening undergraduate programs, I invite you to contact me, go to the program website and/or visit the Admissions department to gather more information.
+I invite you to learn more about us through the rest of the department website to see in greater detail the exciting activities associated with Citadel Engineering.
+If you are interested in attending The Citadel as a cadet or entering our evening undergraduate programs, I invite you to contact me, explore the rest of the website, and/or visit the Admissions Department to gather more information.

 You can reach me at: